Overview

 What Makes Game Ready Rigs Unique

 Rigs are usually made up of multiple parts, the deform bones and the controls.
-The deform bones are bound to the mesh with weights and are able to manipulate the mesh.
-The controls on the other hand are only there to help pose or animate the character and only ever manipulate the mesh indirectly through the deform bones.
+The deform bones are bound to the mesh with weights and can manipulate the mesh.
+The controls, on the other hand, are only there to help pose or animate the character and only ever manipulate the mesh indirectly through the deform bones.
 Some examples of the control rigs features are IK (Inverse Kinematics) and FK (Forward Kinematics) setups or poles that tell the knee or elbow in which direction to point.
 Game engines, however, only require the basic deform bones and in a specific hierarchy and thus aren’t able to use the control-rig.

 When looking at other artist’s workflows, you might notice that many of them use the rig that comes with UE5 and weight paint it onto their character.
-Although in theory this might be a great way of doing it, as one ensures that Unreal Engine will fully understand the rig, in practice this is a terrible approach as it will not allow you to pose or animate your own character properly.
+Although in theory this might be a great way of doing it, as one ensures that Unreal Engine will fully understand the rig, in practice this is a terrible approach as it won’t allow you to pose or animate your own character properly.
 You’ll only be able to use poses and animations made by others, as well as having to go through the pain of exporting the rig from Unreal if you want to render in other software.
 This is because it’s currently not possible to generate a control-rig from the UE5 rig.
-And posing or animating without a control-rig is a waste of time and will not yield good results.
-(This is as of May 2024, I’ll try to update this part as soon as something changes in regard to this situation.)
+And posing or animating without a control-rig is a waste of time and won’t yield good results.
+(This is as of May 2024, I’ll try to update this part as soon as something changes regarding this situation.)

 So that leaves the question, what is the correct approach?
 The most optimal way of giving the game engine what it wants and not sacrificing the artist’s posing and animating experience, is by first creating a versatile control rig, weighting it, creating poses or animations and then stripping it of all its features right before importing it into Unreal while also baking the created poses and animations onto it.